 4225.60—Reimbursements Earned But Not Collected

-Reimbursements earned include current accounts and notes receivables (not included in loans receivables) arising from the sale of goods and services during the period (whether or not billed) resulting from transactions with other government agencies that recorded valid obligations.
+Reimbursements earned include current accounts and notes receivables (not included in loans receivables) arising from the sale of goods and services during the period (whether or not billed) resulting from transactions with other government entities that recorded valid obligations.
 Examples include interest earned, accrued rent, and certain anticipated collections under special authority of law.
 Deferred charges and long-term receivables, such as loans receivables, receivables from credit sales, and receivables from the public, are not considered reimbursements earned.

-Except under special authority, agencies must receive payment before performing reimbursable services for the public.
+Except under special authority, entities must receive payment before performing reimbursable services for the public.
 Therefore, receivables from the public are never considered as a source of financing for reimbursable disbursements, since the public must pay for reimbursable work “up front.”

 4225.60a—Unfilled Customer Orders